Bed bugs or rat mites?

 Check to see that there are no new or recently abandoned bird nests close to the room (check the attic).
 There are ”cousins” to bed bugs that live in these nests (or are associated with bats) and can move from there to feeding on people.

-If in doubt, contact your local Orkin branch, and a trained Orkin Pest Specialist can assist you in conducting a thorough inspection of your home to make sure you do not have a bed bug infestation, and, if you do, develop a comprehensive treatment plan for bed bugs.
+If in doubt, contact your local Orkin Branch, and your Orkin Man can assist you in conducting a thorough inspection of your home to make sure you do not have a bed bug infestation, and, if you do, develop a comprehensive treatment plan for bed bugs.